adsarwate/advising-notes/ReadingSkills.md

 Another good option is to see what papers cite the paper you found by looking in Google Scholar for example.
 Then you can find later papers which cite the paper you are looking at.
 Some will seem relevant and some will be irrelevant.
 Download the relevant ones and do the same search procedure on them by reading the related work.

 How do you decide whether to include a paper in your search?
 You want to search broadly but you need to categorize the papers so that you can start organizing the citations by what the papers talk about.
-You might have one category of primarily experimental papers, one category for theoretical analyses, one category for applications to diffent problems, and so on.
+You might have one category of primarily experimental papers, one category for theoretical analyses, one category for applications to different problems, and so on.
 Or you might have papers which are written by statisticians versus those written by electrical engineers which don't seem to cite each other but are looking at similar problems.

 Some questions to help you organize your thinking around a paper you are looking at are given below.
 These are not exhaustive but should give you a sense of the kind of questions you should be asking before and as you read.